Tips for planning outfits for your session

 If you want to use a pattern/or plaid piece of clothing pick one family member to wear it, and dress the remaining family members in the colours pulled from the plaid pattern.
 Avoid using multiple

-I have tons of dress options for ladies in my client closet you are welcome to borrow for your session!
+I have tons of dress options for ladies and kids in my client closet you are welcome to borrow for your session!
 Have a look and see if there is something you like!

 It is best to dress the family in neutral/earth tone colours, allowing your love and connection with each other be the main focus of your photos.
 Choose 2-4 coordinating colors, either all in neutral tones or add one single shade that is more bold/pops.